 If the child is choking, use

-to clear his or her airway.
+to clear the child's airway.
 If you do not know first aid, contact your local Red Cross office or a community agency.
 It is always a good idea to take a first aid course before you start babysitting.
-Also, call 911 for emergency medical assistance.
+Also, call for emergency medical services.

 Loose, baggy clothing can be dangerous if it gets caught on furniture, cribs, or playpens as children climb and play.
 Clothing can also be a problem if it becomes tightly wound around the baby.
 Be alert for hazards such as these and adjust clothing so that it cannot become tangled.